keboola/developers-docs/overview/encryption.md

 deleted immediately after the container finishes.
 The actual component code always reads the decrypted data.

+*Note: Encryption and decryption is available only for components which have encryption enabled.
+Encrypted values passed to component without encryption will not be decryped.*

 ## UI Interaction
 When saving arbitrary configuration data, values marked by the `#` character are automatically encrypted.
 Given the following configuration: